GotAudio/AudioBookSlides/README.md

 sudo apt install p7zip-full
 7z x cuBLAS.and.cuDNN_linux_v2.7z

-Failed to locate cuda library.
-To finish testing, for now I added "--device=cpu" to whisper_linux launch command in default_config.yaml
+__Failed to locate cuda library file.
+To finish testing, I added "--device=cpu" to whisper_linux launch command in default_config.yaml
+If you know how to fix this before I fix it, please let me know.__

 #Clone and set up ComfyUI
 cd ..